Utorch UT02 feature image

 Power

-The light shut off at cell voltage of 3.03.
-I could continue to run the light at this point, but it was at a non-highest setting (approximately medium).
-The runtime was…. a little surprising I suppose.
+The light shut off at a cell voltage of 3.03.
+I could continue to run the light at this point, but it was at a non-maximum setting (approximately medium).
+The runtime was…. a little surprising, I suppose.
 Claimed runtime on high of 1.25h, but I found a “highest” of over 2 minutes with a stepdown…. but the stepdown lasted for much longer than the remaining 1.25h.
-Credit to Utorch for the non-standard-skirting Turbo, and the stepdown steps down to a respectable 69ish percent, and is fairly rock solid for that nearly three hours.
+Credit to Utorch for the non-standard-skirting Turbo, and the stepdown steps down to a respectable 69ish percent, and is fairly rock solid for nearly three hours.

 Charging